 Negative terminals:

-A gap needs to be opened up between the PCB and the coil carrier for the pin on the new battery.
+A gap needs to be opened up between the PCB and the coil carrier for the negative pin on the new battery.

 Bend the negative pin slightly as shown below.
 Grip the pin below where the bend will occur with needle nose pliers and bend the pin above the pliers so you don’t shear the pin off the battery.

-Slide the new battery into the battery carrier so the positive pin is aligned at angle in the notch and the negative pin ends up vertical.
+Slide the new battery into the battery carrier so the positive pin is aligned at an angle in the notch and the negative pin ends up vertical.

 Slide the PCB and coil carrier over the battery pins and onto the battery carrier.